Do Small Businesses Need HR?

 • 401K or HSA: We view these as separate benefits from medical.

 • Employee handbook: No matter your size, we recommend a handbook both because of liability and because it forces employers to think through the policies you want to create for your team.
-A handbook should be more than just a document you send out to check a box.
+A small business employee handbook should be more than just a document you send out to check a box.
 It should be a helpful resource for your employees and should set the tone for company identity and culture

 • Team-specific policies: If you’re hiring remote employees then you also need to think through remote- specific policies.